JakovTomasic/no-headache.nix/README.md

 To use ssh features (the `nohead ssh` command) you need to install and setup ssh on your device.

-Examples use provided public and private SSH keys.

-**Do not use those keys** on publicly accessible devices, especially in production.
-Generate new SSH keys and use *them* in your configurations.

-Using example keys is OK when testing software on a device with closed TCP ports.
-More specifically, ports defined with the `firstHostSshPort` option (and sequential ports, depending on the `count` option) must be closed on the host machine.

-TODO: why I need the auth keys?
-Where are they even used? - for tailscale only... (document that?)
-- I don't need them!
-Remove them! (comment-out examples as an example for later???
-Or not?)

 # Examples

 Full runnable examples of many configurations and use cases are in the `examples` directory.

 Usage instructions below reference individual examples.

-For examples that require SSH, an example SSH public and private keys have been used.
-Both public and private keys are available in the `example/sshkeys` directory.
-Add a private key to your host machine with `ssh-add examples/sshkeys/private_key_file_name`.
-These keys are provided just for fully reproducible examples with zero setup steps.
-Don't use them in your configs.
-TODO: remove paragraph above if example sshkeys are removed

 # Usage